 TWO – Choose a friend in Japan and provide him/her a letter stating you allow them to act as your proxy.

 THREE – Get that friend IN JAPAN to go to the the Ministry of Foreign Affairs here on your behalf, with your proxy letter, diploma and IUJ support letter and ask for the notarization.
+They will need to pay the notarization fee.

 FOUR – Get that friend to go to the your home country embassy HERE for their approval of the stamp